-Our team includes all of our residents who live and work together in our supportive recovery community.
-Men who are farther along in their recovery process serve as mentors to newer residents, and every resident has an AA or NA sponsor who supports them in their 12-step work.
+Men who are farther along in their recovery process serve as mentors to newer patients in group therapy, and every patient has an AA or NA sponsor who supports them in their 12-step work.

 is Next Step Recovery’s Founder and Executive Director.
 Susan is a Licensed Professional Counselor and Licensed Clinical Addictions Specialist who holds a master’s degree in community counseling.
-Susan oversees program and staff development and provides clinical support for residents.
-She founded Next Step Recovery in 2006 to fill a critical gap in structured sober housing for men recovering from substance use disorders.
+Susan oversees program and staff development and provides clinical support for NSR of Asheville residents.

 Click here to learn more about Susan

-is our Program Director and has been with Next Step Recovery since 2008.
-Terry maintains the quality and structure of our daily programming by providing staff training and support, substance abuse counseling, and individual case management.
+is the Program Director for NSR of Asheville and has been with them since 2008.
+Terry helps Next Step Recovery’s IOP program integrate with NSR of Asheville’s residents.
+He maintains the quality and structure of their daily programming by providing staff training and support, substance abuse counseling, and individual case management.
 He ensures residents comply with house policies and actively work on their recovery to witness miracles in their own lives.
 Terry completed Substance Abuse Counselor certification in 2015.
 He is passionate about spending time with his family and supporting others in recovery.

 Click here to learn more about Terry

 is our Admissions Coordinator, having known Susan for the past 6 years within the treatment community.
 John understood the Next Step model for recovery and admired Susan’s passion and her unwavering desire to help anyone she can.
 With his experience of addictive disorders and the various approaches to treatment, he leaped at the opportunity to join the Next Step Team.
 John’s compassion and empathy for people in need are evident when he answers the phone.
 He is eager to be a welcoming voice as the client takes the, “next step” to recovery.